 * The total land area of the site is 16 acres and features a 65-foot difference in elevation from the northwest corner of the site to the southeast corner.

 * The total square footage of the facility, including parking, is 2.1 million square feet.
 The actual building is 1.2 million square feet.

-* A 360,000 gallon rainwater collection tank will store rainwater from the roof which will then be used to irrigate outdoor landscaping and flush the hundreds of toilets in the building.
+* A 360,000 gallon rainwater collection tank stores rainwater from the roof which is used to irrigate outdoor landscaping and flush the hundreds of toilets in the building.

 Additional thumbnail photos:

-Learn about the following companies in The Greenroof Directory: rooflite?; Roofmeadow; Sika Sarnafil; Optigreen, and Sempergreen.
+Learn about the following companies in The Greenroof & Greenwall Directory: rooflite®; Roofmeadow; Sika Sarnafil; Optigreen; Sempergreen; Bonar (formerly Colbond); and Garick.

 |The International Greenroof & Greenwall Projects Database is published, designed, and maintained by|

 Greenroofs.com, LLC, Copyright © 2017.
 All rights reserved.